 (+971) 4 339 5474

-This hidden gem in Jumeirah promises a cup of coffee that is as Instagrammable as it is ethically minded, creating sustainable trade systems between itself, the farmers (who are primarily women), and their families.
-The focus here is Ethiopian Geisha and rare single origins.
+This hidden gem on Palm Jumeirah promises a cup of coffee that is as Instagrammable as it is ethically minded, creating sustainable trade systems between itself, the farmers, and their families.
+Mokha 1450 also serves clever coffee mocktails and one of the most coveted blends on the planet: Jamaica Blue Mountain.
+Top tip: order the super smooth ‘Syphon’ that is manually brewed tableside, but let it sit so that the flavor develops.

 The Brass Dubai